mspnp/performance-optimization/SynchronousIO/docs/SynchronousIO.md

 ----------

 A well-designed service should also provide asynchronous operations.
 The example below illustrates an asynchronous version of the web service that returns user profile information.
-The `GetUserProfileAsync` method depends on an asynchronous version of the User Profile service proxy which doesn't block the calling thread:
+The `GetUserProfileAsync` method depends on an asynchronous version of the User Profile service which doesn't block the calling thread:

 **C#**